Introducing Vegan Plantain Lasagna (Pastelón)!

 Bake for 30 minutes, and voilà!

-If you are afraid this dish will be too sweet, don’t worry!
+If you are afraid this vegan plantain lasagna will be too sweet, don't worry!
 It does have some sweetness but less than you would probably believe.
-I find this lasagna to have less sweetness than baked beans for example.
-It’s definitely not overly sweet.
+I find this vegan plantain lasagna to have less sweetness than baked beans, for example.
+It's definitely not overly sweet.

 If you like sweet and salty dishes, don't miss this recipe!
 It's a nice twist on Italian lasagna.
 The combination of salty bolognese, cheesy sauce, and sweet plantains is simply delicious!